Wicowyn/TranslateEverywhere/README.md

 TranslateEverywhere
 ===================

-This tool aims to facilitate the sharing of files between different language platforms.
+This tool aims to facilitate the sharing of languages files between different mobile platforms.

 ## Motivation